EUMETSAT utilises a variety of formats and package formats for product dissemination and distribution. The most commonly used types are listed below.

-Further information on the use of NetCDF at EUMETSAT can be found on the NetCDF format for Data Centre products web page.
+Further information on the use of netCDF at EUMETSAT can be found on the netCDF format for data centre products page.

 SENTINEL-SAFE is designed to manage any kind of data and data can be contained in a single file or in multiple files.